Full / Euro 7

 THE PICTURE GALLERY

-The picture gallery is spread over three rooms and exhibits paintings of exceptional historic and artistic interest of the Renaissance and Medieval Ages: the triptych and the four panels depicting the Stories from the Life of Christ painted by Giovanni di Corraduccio, the Coronation of the Virgin by Giovanni di Pietro, known as Lo Spagna, a Virgin and child of Pinturicchio’s early period and the monumental altarpiece with the Assumption of the Virgin and Saints by Alessandro Turchi known as Orbetto.
+The picture gallery is spread over three floors and exhibits paintings of exceptional historic and artistic interest of the Renaissance and Medieval Ages: the triptych and the four panels depicting the Stories from the Life of Christ painted by Giovanni di Corraduccio, the Coronation of the Virgin by Giovanni di Pietro, known as Lo Spagna, a Virgin and child of Pinturicchio’s early period and the monumental altarpiece with the Assumption of the Virgin and Saints by Alessandro Turchi known as Orbetto.

 THE CHURCH OF SAINT FRANCIS